About the Library

 Great to See You!

-Visits increased 12%!
-You visited us at the library for things such as checking out materials, faxing, printing, studying, and attending programs.
+Visits increased 14%!
+You visited us at the library for things such as checking out materials, faxing, printing, studying/tutoring, working, and attending programs.

 Checkouts on the Rise

-The number of items checked out at our library continues to increase.
-This includes both physical items and e-materials.
+The number of items checked out at our library increased by 7% in 2024.
+This includes both physical items and e-materials for all ages.

 Welcome!

-259 people signed up for library cards this year.
+We welcomed 276 new library card holders!
 Library cards give you access to books, wi-fi hotspots, Rokus, snowshoes, e-books/audiobooks and so much more!

 Joining In

-Program attendance increased by 90%!
-We offered 332 in-person programs and outreach opportunities to the community.
+Program attendance increased by 3.9%!
+We offered 365 programs and outreach opportunities to the community.

 A History of the Prescott Public Library